Omer0191/dmr-documentation/Docs/index.md

   <li>scipy==1.9.1</li>
   <li>setuptools==65.6.3</li>
   <li>statsmodels==0.13.5</li>
+  <li>bedtools==2.27.0</li>
 </ul>

-These dependencies can be installed one by one.
+These dependencies can be installed one by one using conda manager.
 For example:

+<pre>conda install numpy==1.21.5</pre>

+A requirments.txt file is given with the package.
+All requiremnts can be automatically installed using one command:
+<pre>conda install --file requirements.txt</pre>

+Or can be installed using pip.

 <pre>pip install numpy==1.21.5</pre>